 The case of having a backfire when not getting enough fuel may not be as common as the other problems, but I have experienced it before.
 This sometimes happens when people take off their stock intake air box and replace it with cheap pod filters (which is what I did).
 See my guide here that discusses air boxes vs. pod filters.

-When you are getting too much air and not enough fuel in your cylinder this is called running lean.
+Getting too much air and not enough fuel in your cylinder is called running lean.
 A lean condition in your engine is terrible for the engine internals.

 Too little fuel in the cylinder and an excess amount of air can be the culprit to your backfiring problem.
 When the spark plug tries to ignite the air and fuel mixture, the combustion can be suppressed by the huge amount of air present.